imamfahrudin/discord-crypto-degen-tool/docker-troubleshooting.md

 **Status**: This is a Docker Hub infrastructure issue affecting all users worldwide.

-## ✅ Ubuntu Server Solutions
+## ✅ Docker-Only Solutions (Ubuntu Server)

-### 1. Use Microsoft Container Registry (Recommended)
+### 1. Use Microsoft Container Registry (Current Setup)
-The Dockerfile has been switched to use Microsoft's registry.
-Try building now:
+The Dockerfile is already configured to use Microsoft's registry:

 ```bash
 # On your Ubuntu server